 Reinstall Windows Media Player

-Still need help, try to reinstall the windows media player following the steps below, that help most users to fix different problems with windows media player.
+Still need help, try to reinstall the windows media player following the steps below, which help most users to fix different problems with the windows media player.

 - Press Windows key + R, type appwiz.cpl and click ok,

 - This will open the Programs and Features window

 - Click on Turn Windows features on or off link on left,